How an informant and a messaging app led to huge global crime sting | Technology

 How an informant and a messaging app led to huge global crime sting

-To date, there have been more than 800 arrests and the seizure of more than eight tons of cocaine, 22 tons of cannabis, two tons of synthetic drugs, 250 guns, 55 luxury vehicles, and over $48 million in cash and cryptocurrencies, Europol said.
+To date, there have been more than 800 arrests and the seizure of more than eight tonnes of cocaine, 22 tonnes of cannabis, two tonnes of synthetic drugs, 250 guns, 55 luxury vehicles, and over $48 million in cash and cryptocurrencies, Europol said.
 More arrests and seizures are expected, it said.

-For at least a decade, organized crime groups have used phones like Phantom Secure to organize drug deals, hits on rivals and launder illicit earnings without detection, police say.
+For at least a decade, organised crime groups have used phones like Phantom Secure to organise drug deals, hits on rivals and launder illicit earnings without detection, police say.
 Among many of the phones' features, content can be remotely wiped if they are seized.
 But as one model was put out of business, new ones would enter the lucrative market.

 The FBI decided it would launch its own, inserting a master key into the devices that attached to each message and enabled law enforcement officers to decrypt and store them as they were transmitted.
 'COUPLE OF BEERS'